timmy-aws/kk-sorter/README.md

 - Download and intall docker destop if you don't already have it

 - Open the command prompt.
-(Type cmd in the search bar for windows )
+(Type 'cmd' in the search bar for windows; type 'Terminal' in Spotlight search on Mac)

 ### `docker run -p 3000:80 timmyaws/simple-kk-sorter`